s-ol/mmm/root/articles/mmmfs/mmmfs/text$markdown+sidenotes.md

     }

 This *convert* accepts an `application/gzip` *type* wrapping any other *type*, and captures that nested type in a pattern group.
-It then uses the substituion syntax to specify that nested type as the output of the conversion.
+It then uses the substitution syntax to specify that nested type as the output of the conversion.
 For an input *type* of `application/gzip -> image/png` this *convert* would therefore generate the type `image/png`.

 This last example further demonstrates the flexibility of this approach: